-Real user monitoring (RUM) is technology organizations use to better understand how their customers interact with a website or application—and how to monitor the performance of a website or application.
+Real user monitoring (RUM) is technology organizations use to better understand how their customers interact with a website or application.
+It also helps businesses observe the performance of a website or application.

-RUM data is collected via a script of code in real time.
-Once the real user monitoring tools or software collect data, the data is analyzed and displayed in charts or graphs.
-The software also stores RUM information by date or category so that companies can draw insight from historical data.
+Real user monitoring data is collected via a script of code in real time.
+Once the real user observability tools or software collect data, the data is analyzed and displayed in charts or graphs.
+The software also stores real user monitoring information by date or category, so companies can draw insight from historical data.

 How does real user monitoring work?

 Real user monitoring tracks the actions of users while they are engaging with a website or application.
 It’s unobtrusive and passive in its implementation.
 RUM observes in the background and monitors both people and systems.
 It provides real data and metrics for a better understanding of user behavior, as well as insight into the performance of a system or service in action.